4th-earth/site-fourth-earth/site-raw/content.md

 *Note: The second and third example includes a baseline description of the [Characters](#characters) that can be played during the serialized adventure.*

+## Time and Space

+A round ends after each Character Action has been resolved.
+A turn ends after a single Character Action has been resolved.

+- Player time SHOULD NOT be the same as Character time.
+- Players SHOULD favor cinematic over real-time.
+	- Players SHOULD favor real-time over turn-based Action resolution.
+- Items within the Setting MAY decay over time.
+	- Characters SHOULD be able to perform maintenance Actions on items to slow the decay of those items.

 ## Social Contract

 The Social Contract, is an agreement or understanding between Players (including the Narrator, if applicable) about how they will behave towards each other.
 Much like character for the individual and culture for the group, a Social Contract will exist.
 The question is: How transparent, intentional, and formal is it?

 Another way to look at it, the Social Contract outlines the guidelines and guardrails for meatspace.

 The Social Contract: